Flexible Spending Accounts

 Federal employees receiving subsidized child care through their agencies (see Child Care in Chapter 8, Section 4) must deduct the amount of the subsidy from the maximum amount they are eligible to set aside as a dependent care FSA.
 For example, an individual getting a $2,000 annual child care subsidy would be eligible only for a $3,000 dependent care FSA.

-A listing of eligible expenses is at www.fsafeds.com/support/EligibleExpenses.
+A listing of eligible expenses and the documentation necessary to support them is at www.fsafeds.com/support/EligibleExpenses.

 Health Care Accounts